Manual handling: a leading cause of injuries at work

 Manual handling injuries can occur almost anywhere in the workplace, from offices to factories, however, they are often caused by awkward posture, repetitive movements of arms or legs, and exacerbation of existing injuries.

-What duty does an employer have in avoiding manual handling injuries?
+What duty does an employer have to avoid manual handling injuries?

 Employers are under a duty to reduce the risk of injury from manual handling to as low as reasonably practicable.